Color wheel: Color schemes

 In color theory, a color scheme is the choice of colors used in design for a range of media.
 For example, the use of a white background with black text is an example of a common default color scheme in web design.

 Color schemes are logical combinations of colors on the color wheel.
 Color schemes are used to create style and appeal.
 Colors that create an aesthetic feeling together commonly appear together in color schemes.
 A basic color scheme uses two colors that look appealing together.
 More advanced color schemes involve several colors in combination, usually based around a single color—for example, text with such colors as red, yellow, orange and light blue arranged together on a black background in a magazine article.
 Color schemes can also contain different shades of a single color; for example, a color scheme that mixes different shades of green, ranging from very light (almost white) to very dark.

 Complementary colors are two colors directly across from each other; for example, red and green are complementary colors.
 Tetradic color palettes use four colors, a pair of complementary color pairs.
 For example, one could use yellow, purple, red, and green.
 Tetrad colors can be found by putting a square or rectangle on the color wheel.

 An analogous color scheme is made up of colors next to each other on the wheel.
 For example, red, orange, and yellow are analogous colors.
 Monochromatic colors are different shades of the same color.
 For example, light blue, indigo, and cyan blue.
 Complementary colors are colors across from each other on a color wheel.
 For example, blue and orange.
 Triadic colors are colors that are evenly across from each other, in a triangle over the color wheel.
 For example, the primary colors red, yellow, and blue are triadic colors.

-For a list of ways to construct color schemes, regarding properties such as warmness/achromiticness/complementariness, see color theory.